 If the overlap is higher, you can group those audiences into an ad set to avoid bidding against yourself.

 Problem: “People tell me I’m bombarding them with ads.
-I have Website Custom Audience remarketing ads set up for anyone who has come to my site in the last 90 days.
+I have A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience. remarketing ads set up for anyone who has come to my site in the last 90 days.
 It has done well and produced a 3X ROAS in the past, but the frequencies are above 10 and performance is going down.
 What should I do?”

 Solution: Most advertisers have a super simple remarketing program running on autopilot.
 They need a more sophisticated approach.